rokath/trice/docs/TriceUserGuide.md

 ###  9.11. <a name='Executinggotest-race-count100....'></a>Executing `go test -race -count 100 ./...`

 The C-code is executed during some tests.
-Prerequisite is a installed GCC.
+Prerequisite is an installed GCC.

 ###  9.12. <a name='DirectTRICEOutTRICE_MODETRICE_STACK_BUFFERcouldcausestackoverflowwith-o0optimization'></a>Direct TRICE Out (TRICE_MODE TRICE_STACK_BUFFER) could cause stack overflow with -o0 optimization